Plovdiv Airport: History

 The beginning of civil aviation at Plovdiv came with the first test flight between Sofia-Plovdiv-Yambol and Burgas early in 1928.
 In 1947, interim civilian flights between Sofia and Plovdiv were carried out.

 On 2 October 1947, the regional newspaper Fatherland Voice reported that over a period of 45 days 1,500 passengers were carried, noting that the flights were always on time.
 In May 1948, regular service began between Sofia-Plovdiv-Bourgas and Varna.
 The same period also saw the former Fifth Air Regiment getting established at the airport, and a ticket office was put into use.
 The first flight was carried out by the airline Balkan Bulgarian Airlines.
 During the Fair Plovdiv, the airport served an average of 25 flights per day.

 On 2 May 1962, airport operations moved to the Graf Ignatievo Airbase north of the city.
 At Plovdiv major restructuring of the airport facilities was carried out.
 One year later the regional newspaper "Fatherland Voice" published an article with the heading: "He has TRACK OF AIRPORT Plovdiv".
 In the same article the public was informed of the expansion of charter flights by Balkan Bulgarian Airlines to such destinations as Berlin, Moscow, Prague, and Vienna; the flights were carried out with aircraft types IL-18, TU-104 and TU-114.

 On 13 September 1965, a new terminal building was opened, and next year, an enlarged tarmac was put into use in time for winter season charter traffic.

 During these first years at the new location on the north-west perimeter of the airport, the airport serves scheduled domestic passenger flights to Bourgas, Varna, Targovishte, Rousse, Sofia and Gorna Oryahovitsa, with mainly IL-14 aircraft.

-In the 1970s, the airport underwent considerable improvement and cargo airline Aeroflot Cargo began regular operation with IL-18, AN-12 and TU-154.
+In the 1970s, the airport underwent considerable improvement and cargo airline Aeroflot Cargo began regular operation with IL-18, AN-12 and Tupolev Tu-154.
 In 1972 more than 5,000 tons of air cargo went through the airport.
 On 18 April 1978, an IL-76 landed at the airport, with a gross cargo payload capacity of 40 metric tons.

 Domestic scheduled flights were terminated in 1980, but winter charter flights continue to increase which again leads to a relocation of ground facilities as technical buildings, power supply facilities, air traffic control tower and administrative facilities.

 On 18 December 1982, the first aircraft TU-134 arrived, a charter flight from Amsterdam, the beginning of a new era for Plovdiv Airport.
 It is followed by the arrival on 3 November 2010 by a Boeing 737-800 arriving from London Stansted Airport, opening a year-round international passenger service to and from Plovdiv Airport.

 On 25 December 2009, the first service to a scheduled destination, Moscow, started.
 This was the first scheduled flight since 1981.
 The airport handled 103,300 passengers in 2015.